wavefrontHQ/docs/pages/doc/delta_counters.md

 ## Using Delta Counters

 To use delta counters, you have several options:
 * Start with our sample libraries.
 * Send metrics as delta counters explicitly by specifying a delta character as the first letter of the metric name.

+### Delta Counter Proxy Configuration Properties

+We support the following [proxy configuration properties](proxies_configuring.html#general-proxy-properties-and-examples) with delta counters.

+- **deltaCounterPorts**: Comma-separated list of ports that accept only delta counter data.
+- **deltaCounterAggregationInterval**: Time that the proxy spends aggregating data before sending them to the Wavefront Service.
+Default is 30 seconds.

 ### SDKs
 You can use our SDKs to make your metric a delta counter.